-If you’re looking to catch Head Over Heels, make sure to go through this extensive Hudson Theater seating chart to find the best seats in the house.
+If you’re looking to catch Burn This, make sure to go through this extensive Hudson Theater seating chart to find the best seats in the house.
 The show that's set to woo audiences later this year in October is David Byrne's American Utopia for which you can book tickets in advance.

 Address: 141 W 44th St, New York, NY 10036

 Orchestra : 474